-"I can't tell you how many parties I went to in the 90s where I was at some random apartment where people were doing molly and bad cocaine, and they would have that poster," said T. Cole Rachel, Senior Editor at The Creative Independent.
+"I can't tell you how many parties I went to in the 90s where I was at some random apartment where people were doing molly and bad cocaine, and they would have that poster," said T. Cole Rachel, senior editor at the Creative Independent.
 "That poster" was for the movie Trainspotting, Danny Boyle's 1996 opus about a group of heroin addicts scheming and shooting their way through Scotland.
 The film's grisly depiction of drug use and existential ramblings would come to define a generation of disaffected youth.
-It spawned countless parodies, late-night meaning-of-life conversations, and inevitable political rants about how the film was glamorizing heroin (apparently their definition of glamour included Ewan McGregor sticking his face into the world's worst toilet in search of opium suppositories).
+It spawned countless parodies, late-night meaning-of-life conversations, and inevitable political rants from people about how the film was glamorizing heroin (apparently their definition of glamour included Ewan McGregor sticking his face into the world's worst toilet in search of opium suppositories).

 Though the movie would go on to become a major hit, the poster campaign was groundbreaking in its own right.
-Its distinctive look—which was recently re-interpreted for the film's sequel, T2: Trainspotting, helped cement the film's cult status.
-But perhaps more importantly, it didn't resemble anything else in the industry at the time—and that was the point.
+Its distinctive look—which was recently reinterpreted for the film's sequel, T2: Trainspotting, helped cement the film's cult status.
+But perhaps more important, it didn't resemble anything else in the industry at the time—and that was the point.

 "The film distributors were looking for something that kind of set it within a similar market to the music industry," said Rob O'Connor, owner of Stylorouge, the firm that designed the original Trainspotting campaign.
 "We didn't really want it to look like any other film poster."

 Adds Mark Blamire, who worked at Stylorouge at the time, "We were given lots of time to develop and nurture the ideas that went into the campaign and come up with something unique.
 I think that film companies rarely go to proper design agencies.
 They just want to market the film, so they use the same old clichéd format."